-Social determinants of mental health for younger people differ across countries and circumstances.
-A report by Being documented issues nominated by younger people in 12 countries, as shown in the diagram below.
-Some issues were common across countries such as family functioning and mental health literacy/stigma, but others were experienced in one or two countries only, such as poverty or substance use.
+Social determinants of mental health for younger people will differ across countries and circumstances.
+This is illustrated in the recently published report by Being which documented the issues nominated by younger people in 12 countries.
+As shown in the diagram below, however, some issues were commonly experienced across countries such as family functioning and mental health literacy/stigma, but others were more discretely experienced in one or two countries only, such as poverty or substance use.25